Keeping A Spiritual Journal

 • Picture while praying or meditating on Scripture

 • Word of wisdom into a particular situation

-• Word of knowledge or prophetic word God wants me to share with someone
+• Word of knowledge or prophetic word for someone

 • Word of guidance about an important decision to be made

 • God's beautiful creation - a stunning sunset or birdsong that spoke to me

 • Praise & worship words of songs, hymns and choruses that spoke to me